Oslandia/workshop-qwc2/workshop.md

 * Uses the same rendering engine as QGIS Desktop
 * Maps are created and designed with QGIS Desktop

 QGIS Server doesn't have a User Interface.
-QGIS Server is a program that can respond to WMS, WFS and WMTS requests.
+QGIS Server is a program that can respond to OGC requests (WMS, WFS and WMTS).

 Also it is to be noted that QGIS Server doesn't know about the HTTP protocol, so it is required to run a web server, such as NGINX and Apache, to translate HTTP requests to CGI or FastCGI requests